Employment Separation Certificates for employers

 Circumstances other than termination of employment

-You may be asked to complete a certificate in circumstances other than termination of employment.
+You may need to complete a certificate in circumstances other than termination of employment.
 Use the Reason for separation section to provide more information.
-For example, you can provide further detail about a decrease in working hours or a change from full time to casual work.
+For example, you can provide more detail about a decrease in working hours or a change from full time to casual work.

 Freedom of Information and the certificate